 Remember, you must take Course 1″Basic” FIRST.
-It is available ONLY in person.

 This course provides a foundation of theory and practice in vocational education, focusing on the adult learner.
 It provides a model for teaching and materials that can be used in the classroom.
 The main topics include student-centered teaching, planning for success, using learning objectives, setting the best educational environment, methods of presentation, evaluating student progress and simplified record keeping.